- Academic Affairs

 - Communications and Public Affairs

 - University Counsel

 CITS is committed to supporting all research efforts involving the University of Maryland.
-This includes providing high speed access to national research networks, backup storage for research data, additional cycles for massive calculations, and an ongoing dialog with the research community to identify additional opportunities.
+This includes providing high-speed access to national research networks, backup storage for research data, additional cycles for massive calculations, and an ongoing dialogue with the research community to identify additional opportunities.

 A state-of-the art computing facility to support the research and educational missions of the University has been acquired and is now fully operational.